Fordism refers to the system of

 This article examines the claims that we are living in a new, global, post-Fordist era.

-The claims of both globalization and post-Fordism are examined, as well as some of the
+The claims of both globalization and post-Fordism are examined.

 Post-Fordism, Monopoly Capitalism, and Hollywood's Media Industrial Complex